 - The General Supervision and monitoring of Maine’s provision of special education in order to improve educational results and functional outcomes and to ensure that public agencies meet requirements.

-- The oversight of Child Development Services and its provision of special education services to children birth to kindergarten-age 5.
+- The oversight of Child Development Services and its provision of special education services to children from birth to age five (Kindergarten).

 - The development and distribution of policies, procedures, and technical assistance to the education community.